LimePoint/opschain-docs/docs/getting-started/README.md

 #### View the production logs and properties

-Lets look at the logs from the production deployment and see how the production specific properties changed the deployment.
+Let's look at the logs from the production deployment and see how the production specific properties changed the deployment.

 ```bash
 opschain change show-logs --change-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx --follow